emiljapelt/ConDuck/README.md

 # ConDuck

-ConDuck (A funky mixup of the word 'Conduct') is a library for controlling the time of execution in C#.
+ConDuck (A funky mixup of the word 'Conduct') is a library for scheduling the time of executions in C#.
 It gives some predefined classes, but does also allow for customization.

 The following is an example of a piece of code, which everyday both at 08:30 and at 18:45, remindes the user to do something and then tells the user a joke.